hrafov/IntroductionToNimGame/README.md

 # TestForVacuumLab
-It was my test to VacuumLab -
+It was my test to VacuumLab - 90 minute on all test and I failed because I tought that one value = 0 it is not a sum(

 Zero sum subsequence
 In this task, your job is to write a program that can decide whether a sequence of numbers contains a continuous subsequence having a zero sum.